 – Singing alone and with others, a varied repertoire of music.

-– Performing on instruments, alone and with others, a varied repertoire of music.
+– Performing on instruments, alone and with others, a varied music repertoire.
 Improvising melodies, variations, and accompaniments.

 – Composing and arranging music within specified guidelines.